jlguenego/node-expose-sspi/README.md

 npm i node-expose-sspi
 ```

-Note: There is a prebuilt binary that will be installed (Node addon).
+Note: There is a prebuilt binary node addon that will be installed.

 ## Usage